What does Luke 14:12-24 mean for us today?

 I wrote these devotional thoughts while Barbara and I were serving as missionaries in Italy.
 They were published in Standard, a weekly Faith Connections take-home curriculum piece for adult Sunday school classes produced by The Foundry.

 Jesus' words in Luke 14:12-24 are about the nature of God's kingdom and the attitudes expected of its participants.
-It calls for humility, selfless generosity, and a readiness to respond to God's invitation without letting worldly concerns take precedence.
-The Luke 14 passage also emphasizes the inclusivity of God's grace.
-That means we must invite everyone, especially those marginalized by society, to partake in the kingdom of God.
+The passage calls us to humility and selfless generosity.
+There is also a lesson about not letting worldly concerns push aside Kingdom of God concerns.
+The Luke 14 passage emphasizes the inclusivity of God's grace.
+That means we must invite everyone, especially those marginalized by society, to become citizens of the kingdom of God.